-It’s possible to do lava photography as well.
-Evenings will give you more possibilities for this.
+It’s possible to do daytime lava photography as well.
+But evenings will give you more possibilities for this.

 The lens you’re likely to be using is a 24-105mm lens.
 If you’re far away, you may need a longer lens.

-- Freeze the action – You’ll need a fast shutter speed.
-You’ll freeze falling lava bombs if you’re close to the volcano, or pyroclastic flows photographed from a distance.
-Set your shutter speed to 1/1000th, and adjust your aperture and ISO accordingly.
+- Freeze the Action: You’ll need a fast shutter speed.
+You’ll freeze falling lava bombs if you’re close to the volcano or pyroclastic flows photographed from a distance.
+Set your shutter speed to 1/1000 s and adjust your aperture and ISO accordingly.
 The ISO is likely to be 1000 or higher.
 For landscape photos, you’ll typically want an aperture of f/8.
-As it gets darker you may need to use a larger aperture.
+As it gets darker, you may need to use a larger aperture.

-- Motion blur – At the other end of the shutter speed spectrum are slower speeds, and the ability to blur motion.
-You’ll need shutter speeds of 1/20th to capture the suggestion of motion.
+- Motion Blur: At the other end of the shutter speed spectrum are slower speeds and the ability to blur motion.
+You’ll need shutter speeds of at least 1/20 s to capture the suggestion of motion.
 Try to use this with ash clouds.
-You can capture lava movement with shutter speeds of 1 second and longer.
-In order to achieve slower shutter speeds, use an ISO of 100, and a smaller aperture.
+You can capture lava movement with shutter speeds of one second or longer.
+Use an ISO of 100 and a smaller aperture for slower shutter speeds.
 If needed, add a graduated neutral density filter.

 Photographing Volcanoes at Night